pdang411/TalktoGemini/README.md

 # TalktoGemini

+Please sign up for Google Developer account at https://aistudio.google.com use your gmail account.

 Please get API-KEY from https://aistudio.google.com/app/apikey open an account and get an apikey.
-Free for limited time
+"Free for limited time"

 please set up an .env file ins your code folder to place the api key